 What's Going On?

 Your visual system is sensitive to inward and outward motion.
 Some nerve cells in the visual cortex fire more when objects move outward from the center of your field of view, and others fire more when objects move inward.
 When you’re looking at something that’s standing still, the inward and outward channels are in balance with one another; they send equally strong signals to your brain.
 When you stare at this moving pattern, however, one detector channel adapts and its response is reduced.
-Then, when you stare at the person, the detector that hasn’t been working sends a stronger signal to your brain than the adapted one does.
+Then, when you stare at the person, the detector that hasn’t been active sends a stronger signal to your brain than the adapted one does.

 If, for example, the spiral seemed to be moving away from you, the person will seem to be moving toward you when you look away from the disk.
 If you rotate the spiral in the other direction, so that it seems to be moving toward you, the person will then seem to be moving away when you look away.